Veterinary Technician Licensure Application Process

 To apply for licensure in North Dakota you must:

-- Fill out the North Dakota Veterinary Technician Application.
+- Complete the North Dakota Veterinary Technician Application.

-- If you did not take the VTNE in North Dakota, you will need to request an official score transfer.
+- If you listed North Dakota on your VTNE application, our office will receive your official score report.
+If you did not indicate on your VTNE application that you were applying through North Dakota, you will need to request and pay for an official score transfer.
 Contact the AAVSB for more information at www.aavsb.org or 1-877-698-8482.

-Licensure as a veterinary technician in North Dakota requires a recommendation from a licensed veterinarian and a passing score on the Veterinary Technician National Examination (VTNE).
+Licensure as a veterinary technician in North Dakota requires a passing score on the Veterinary Technician National Examination (VTNE).

 There is no additional state examination.
 Once you have passed the VTNE and met all other requirements for licensure, a North Dakota License will be issued.